 The Individuals with Disabilities Education Act (IDEA) provides options for resolving disputes between schools and parents.
 Two of these options are state complaints and due process complaints.
-Either of these options could be used to address matters involving a school district’s dela....More >
+Either of these options could be used to address matters involving a school district’s....More >

-NCLD Public Policy Director Laura Kaloi explains our Parent Guide to the Individuals with Disabilities Education Act (IDEA).
+NCLD Public Policy Advisor Laura Kaloi explains our Parent Guide to the Individuals with Disabilities Education Act (IDEA).
 The guide is an essential tool for parents of children with learning disabilities.
-Parents might also be interested in downloading our free LD Advocates Guide....More >
+Parents might also be interested in downloading our free LD Advocates Guide.....More >